OpenDSA/OpenDSA/RST/en/FLSlides/TuringCombine.rst

       :scripts: AV/SeniorAlgAnal/Turing3CON.js
       :align: center

+.. slide:: More Machines (2)

-   | Shift a string left.
+   Shift a string left.

    .. inlineav:: TuringShiftCON dgm
       :links: AV/SeniorAlgAnal/TuringShiftCON.css
       :scripts: AV/SeniorAlgAnal/TuringShiftCON.js
       :align: center

-   ..
-Notice this subtle point: The last step is "L#", NOT with # a
+   Notice: The last step is "L#", NOT with # a subscript!
-      subscript!
 Meaning, "move left, then write #".
 NOT "Move left until you see a #".

 .. slide:: More Machines (3)